How do I register for the conference?

-There will be a limited number of opportunities to register for the Gait Analysis clinic when you register for the conference.
-Attendees will also have the opportunity to register onsite at the Coalition’s information conference booth at conference.
 Please list a cell phone number where you can be reached on the day of the clinic.
-Clinic staff will use the number provided to contact you to remind you of your appointment and notify you of availability in case of no-shows or cancellations.
+Clinic staff will use the number to contact you to remind you of your appointment or notify you in case of no-shows or cancellations.

-How do I pre-register for the Walking and Mobility Enhancement Clinic and the Running and High-Level Performance Clinic?
+How do I register for the Walking and Mobility Enhancement Clinic and the Running and High-Level Performance Clinic?

-You can conveniently register for these clinics at the same time you register for the conference.
-There will be opportunities to register on site at the Information Booth and the morning of the clinics.
-Space is limited, so reserve early!
+You can conveniently register for these clinics at the same time as your register for the conference.
+There will be opportunities to register on-site at the Coalition information booth and the morning of the clinics.
+Space is limited, so reserve early.

-I need a scooter to rent while at the conference, who should I contact?
+I need a scooter rental while at the conference; who should I contact?

-There are local options for mobility scooter rental.
-Please plan to call ahead at least 2-3 weeks prior to your arrival in Louisville to ensure that your needs can be met.
+There are several local options for mobility devices rental in San Antonio.
+We recommend contacting local providers at least 2 weeks prior to arrival to ensure your needs are met.

 The Amputee Coalition has compiled a page of local providers and rates, please visit the wheelchair and scooter rental page for additional information.